samuel-santos91/user-registration-page/README.md

 4. **Run a local server in the IDE to serve the project.**

 ## Approach
-The project is built using modern HTML5, CSS3, and vanilla JavaScript.
+* The project is built using modern HTML5, CSS3, and vanilla JavaScript.
-The structure is simple and clear, separating the start page, registration page, and thank you page into distinct sections that are dynamically shown or hidden based on user interaction.
+* The structure is simple and clear, separating the start page, registration page, and thank you page into distinct sections that are     dynamically shown or hidden based on user interaction.
-The help dialog box provides a layer of assistance for users after a period of inactivity.
+* The help dialog box provides a layer of assistance for users after a period of inactivity.
 Media queries ensure the design is responsive.
+* The form field generation and validation were implemented dynamically, enabling easy addition or removal of fields and validation rules.

 ## Challenges
+* **Dynamic Input Generation:** Successfully integrated dynamic input creation ensuring flexible configuration.
 * **Form Validation:** Creating regular expressions that match various email and phone formats accurately.
 * **User Experience:** Balancing the interactive elements and ensuring the registration process remains smooth.